Home Biography Survey Works Listen & Look Texts Links

 4) Wood blocks, Temple blocks and Cymbals

-By means of a highly complex structure, these basic ideas are continually emerging and then disappearing again - giving rise to ever changing combinations of material.
-The overall effect is not unlike that of a landscape in which sections, of rock strata have been eroded away leaving a lower layer of rock exposed.
+By means of an elaborate structure, these four ideas are continually emerging and then disappearing again, giving rise to ever-changing combinations of materials.
+About halfway through the piece all four layers stop abruptly together – like a great geological fault.
+At this moment a new, fifth idea is revealed, scored for tuned cowbells, and other tuned metal instruments.
+The overall effect of the piece is not unlike that of a landscape in which sections of rock strata have been eroded away leaving lower layers exposed.

 Return to Texts index